Sedapatti R. Muthiah: Personal life

-M. Manimaran, younger son of Sedapatti Muthiah is currently the Secretary of Madurai South District, DMK party.
+Sedapatti M. Manimaran, younger son of Sedapatti Muthiah is currently the Secretary of Madurai South District, DMK party.
 Sedapatti Muthiah's popularity and Manimaran's recent performance along with the larger families in nearby villages and Mukkulathor community has gained him fame.
-He also contested from Thirupparankundram constituency in 2016 State Elections but lost.
+He also contested from Thirumangalam constituency in 2026 State Elections and won.

-He died in Madurai on 21 September 2022, at the age of 76.
+Sedapatti Muthiah died in Madurai on 21 September 2022, at the age of 76.